backend/Backend-PHP/Readme.markdown

 ============

 Backend-PHP is a basic code base that provides REST functionality using MVC architecture.
+It's ideal for developing API's that should provide information in multiple formats, or an API that also needs to act as a web site.

 It also has the following advantages:

 * Unit Testable and Tested using PHPUnit
-* ZEND Coding Standards compliant
+* PEAR Coding Standards compliant
 * Can be called using the command line or a web client (like a browser)
+* Results can be modified on a per format basis

 It serves as the ideal low level base for applications or frameworks that need to be RESTful and done using MVC.
 The code base is divided in to Components, managed as git sub